Noam2Stein/pygame-tetris/README.md

 # design

-The board is stored with a list of int-vec2 coordinates that represents the filled cells, as well as a single instance of Piece which represents a positioned Tetris-piece.
+The board is stored with a list of int-vec2 coordinates that represent filled cells, as well as a single instance of Piece which represents a positioned Tetris-piece.

-A Piece is represented by it's position, a PieceShape enum, and a rotation int.
+A Piece is represented by its position, a PieceShape enum, and a rotation int.
 A list of rects that represents both the hitbox and the graphics of the piece can be calculated from it.

 Input-detection and collision-detection are used to move the piece until it lands,